jbbe/pv_simulator/README.md

 # PV Simulator Challenge
-This program generates simulated photovoltaic (PV) values using values sent by
+This program generates simulated photovoltaic (PV) values in watts derived from power values in watts sent from a simulated meter.

-It is intended to be ran with Python 3.7.6 and RabbitMQ 3.8.2
+It is intended to be run with Python 3.7.6 and RabbitMQ 3.8.2

 ## How to run the simulator
 #### Install rabbitmq-server